matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 "I say it with much admiration and respect to all the community members."

-And then they go on to say some criticisms, and talk about the relationship with women.
+And then they go on to say some criticisms, and talk about their relationship with women.
 And it is quite a roller coaster of a post.

 But what is interesting besides sort of like it as a journal entry is that it gets a lot of engagement, right?
 So 320 comments on the Reddit thread.
 I am sure people talked about it in other contexts as well, where there would have been more comments.

+[Time 0:08:08]

 And as someone who has been working on an open source project for a bunch of years now, enough people have told me that Elm is going to die next month that I am like, "I don't think they are right this time."
 You know, like that fear does not speak to me any more, because I have the experience.

 But there are other people in the community who do not have that same experience, and this can be like a scary thing.
 "Man, people are not liking this thing.
 Are we doing something wrong?"
 They feel like maybe it could be better.
 They might get defensive.

-So in one of these 320 comments the creator of Clojure says, "I found out about this while sitting down to spend my weekend contributing to the Clojure ecosystem.
+So in one of these 320 comments the creator of Clojure says:

+    "I found out about this while sitting down to spend my weekend contributing to the Clojure ecosystem.
 Time spent in lieu of spending time with my wife, having already spent my work week on other Clojure related stuff."

 And I relate to this a lot.
 I have definitely written like, "Hey, I get that there are different viewpoints, but we can't yell our